 Just note that during Chinese New Year public holidays that some shops will be closed.

-If you happy to be visiting in fall, try a moon cake in honor Mid Autumn Festival.
+If you happen to visit in the fall, try a moon cake in honor of Mid Autumn Festival.
 Yes, there are many types with the salted egg yolk but modern moon skin varieties are a little more palate friendly (ice cream and chocolate even) and very good.
 Mid Autumn Festival also involves loads of lanterns all over the city, carnivals and more.

 Cheung Chau Bun Festival